defidummy/listing-trading-bot/README.md

-# listing-trading-bot
+# Listing Trading Bot
-Gets the coin listing news from Binance and buys the coin on Gate.io before the pump
+Gets the coin listing news from Binance and buys the coin on Gate.io before the pump.